 A-levels are pre-university qualifications which most English students complete during their last couple of years of school (known as sixth form) in order to gain admission to university.
 Foundation College offers A-level courses as a teaching and examination centre for Pearson (Edexcel), one of the largest examination boards offering these qualifications.
 You can choose to attend our courses by live classes or online via the zoom platform.
 Each A-level subject cab be studied over one year (accelerated course) or two years (standard course) .
 A-levels are the most accepted university admission qualifications in the UK but they are also acceptable at with many European countries such as Holland, Germany, Italy, Ireland and Switzerland, as well as many American universities.
 For a full list of universities accepting the Pearson A-levels see here.

 We offer one-year (accelerated) or two-year (standard) courses in:

-- English Literature (taught in Athens)
+- English Literature

-- Further Mathematics (taught in Athens)
+- Further Mathematics (taught only online)

-- Art and Design (taught in Athens)
+- Art and Design

 "The way the teaching was done, made me love subjects I never thought I would."